 Students should select all courses in consultation with an academic adviser.

-This certificate nests with the Associate in Arts (A.A.)
-Photography Degree.
+This certificate nests with the Associate in Arts in Photography.

 Upon completion of this program, students will be able to:

 - Work competently with a variety of photographic equipment and techniques.